16Metrics/api-docs/endpoints/data/POST.md

     </tr>
 </table>

-Below is a sample of the refund event...
+Below is a sample refund event...
 ```
 {
     "customer" : {